Kentucky Court Records

 How Does One End Up in a Kentucky Traffic Court?

 In Kentucky, you end up in traffic court if you receive a ticket for a traffic violation from a law enforcement officer.
-You can also end up in traffic court if the ticket is marked "Payable", but you wish to exercise your right to contest the ticket.
+You can also end up in traffic court if the ticket is marked "Payable".
+However, offenders have the right to contest a ticket that they deem to have been issued unfairly.

 Which Courts in Kentucky Have Jurisdiction to Hear Traffic Violation Matters?

-Kentucky traffic violations and infractions are heard in the District Court of the location of the offense.
-Appeals for traffic violation cases are heard in Circuit court.
+Kentucky traffic violations and infractions are usually heard in the District Court of the location of the offense.
+Appeals for traffic violation cases may be heard by the Circuit Court in the same judicial district.

 How to Prepare for Traffic Court in Kentucky